NativeScript/plugins/packages/background-http/README.md

 | `responseCode` | `number` | HTTP response code if response object is present. `-1` otherwise. |
 | `response`| `net.gotev.uploadservice.ServerResponse` (Android)   \| `NSHTTPURLResponse`(iOS)| The response from server. |

-## Testing the plugin
+## Test the plugin locally

-To test the plugin, you must have a server instance to accept the uploads.
+To test the plugin , you must have a server instance to accept the uploads.
 There are online services that can be used for small file uploads - e.g. `http://httpbin.org/post` However, these cannot be used for large files.
 The plugin repository comes with a simple server you can run locally.
 Here is how to start it:

 ```cli
 cd demo-server